Performance Data

 Parents

 Parents finally have clarity without needing to decipher complex timing printouts.
 They understand the pace of progression, recognise when a swim was a strategic rehearsal, and feel connected to the journey.
 Clear data builds confidence and reduces the guesswork that can strain the coach-parent relationship.
+For parents new to meet results, our parent's guide to understanding swim meet results covers all the basics.

 Data builds confidence across the community